About our Programs

 Preference will be given to candidates who plan to work with scholars at Columbia, but other candidates will also be considered.
 Where appropriate, Fellows will be encouraged to work with departments and faculty members here.
 See Applications page for further information.

-The Italian Academy offers a special fellowship linked to the Art & Neuroscience Project as well as the Alexander Bodini Research Fellowships in the Sciences, in Culture and Religion, and in Global Development and Finance.
+The Italian Academy offers a special fellowship linked to the Art & Neuroscience Project as well as the Alexander Bodini Research Fellowships in the Sciences and in Culture and Religion.
 The Premio New York offers fellowships to young Italian artists.

 The Fellowship Program at the Academy is founded on the following positions: